mrixon95/Term3Workbork/Developer Workbook - Information Systems/Term3_Workbook Information Systems Workbook.md

 ![](Application_Architecture_Diagram.png)

-### Explanation of the operation of the business function using a architecure diagram:
+### Explanation of the operation of the business function using an architecure diagram:

 The architecture diagram above is what I imagine that Uber could use for storing its databases.
 Firstly the databases that Uber use include both Redis and PostgreSQL, as mentioned by stackshare https://stackshare.io/uber-technologies/uber.
 The EC2 instance that holds the databases should be within a private subnet so that it is inaccessible by the public internet.
 Indeed this is very important given that User's credit card details and driver's licence details are stored by Uber in a database.